-Congratulations to the recipients of the 2018 AIM Awards, who are making an impact through exemplary achievements in arts education.
-The recipients are:
+Congratulations to the recipients of the 2018 AIM Awards:

 Angela Heise has a B.A. in Art Education & M.Ed both from William Carey University.
 An art teacher for St. Martin High since 1999, she is Advanced Placement certified and has served as the Fine Arts Department Chair since 2001.
 Under her leadership, the St. Martin High School curriculum has expanded to include photography, 3D art, painting, sculpture, and other courses in the performing arts.

 The principal of St. Martin High School said of Heise: